I just love pickled beets.

-Other recipes I have seen call for sliced onions or chopped peppers and while you can certainly add these, I am a bit of a purist, preferring just the luscious red jewels on their own.
+Other recipes I have seen call for sliced onions or chopped peppers.
+While you can certainly add these, I am a bit of a purist and prefer just the luscious red jewels on their own.

 - 1 1/2 cups cider vinegar

 - whole cloves

 - Cook the beets in boiling salted water until tender.
 Drain and plunge the beets into cold water.
 Rub off the skins.

 - Drop the beets into sterile jars.
 Make the pickling syrup of vinegar, water and brown sugar.
 Let the syrup simmer for 5 minutes.
 Add the syrup to the jars to within 1/2 inch of the top.
 Place 3 whole cloves in each jar and screw down the tops.